zukunft/zukunft.com/docs/code_functions_all.md

     \-- wrd_lst - section for function wrd_lst not yet defined that it should be load in /sandbox/sandbox_value.php
     \-- trp_lst - section for function trp_lst not yet defined that it should be load in /sandbox/sandbox_value.php
     \-- log_add_value - section for function log_add_value is expected to be log in /sandbox/sandbox_value.php
-    \-- log_del - section for function log_del is expected to be log in /sandbox/sandbox_value.php
     \-- sql_update_value - section for function sql_update_value not yet defined that it should be save in /sandbox/sand box_value.php
     \-- sql_update - section for function sql_update not yet defined that it should be sql write in /sandbox/sandbox_val